Point72/csp/docs/wiki/api-references/Input-Output-Adapters-API.md

 - **connection**: seqlalchemy engine or existing connection object.
 - **time_accessor**: see below
 - **table_name**: either table or query is required.
   If passing a table_name then this table will be queried against for subscribe calls
-- **query**: (optional) if table isnt supplied user can provide a direct query string or sqlalchemy query object.
+- **query**: (optional) if table isn't supplied user can provide a direct query string or sqlalchemy query object.
   This is useful if you want to run a join call.
   For basic single-table queries passing table_name is preferred
 - **symbol_column**: (optional) in order to be able to demux rows bysome column, pass `symbol_column`.
   Example case for this is if database has data stored for many symbols in a single table, and you want to have a timeseries tick per symbol.
 - **constraint**: (optional) additional sqlalchemy constraints for query.
 Ex: `constraint = db.text('PRICE>:price').bindparams(price= 100.0)`

 ### TimeAccessor